 Specific patient care will be explored in relation to current literature and you will be expected to analyse the validity of contrasting evidence-based practice in the management and care delivery of critically ill patients.

-Taught by experienced practitioners at our state-of-the-art London campus, the module will focus on common conditions experienced by critically ill patients exploring the pathophysiology, disease process and management strategies.
+Taught by experienced practitioners, the module will focus on common conditions experienced by critically ill patients exploring the pathophysiology, disease process and management strategies.

-Through a series of lectures, discussions, group work, online and self-directed learning key areas related to critical care nursing will be explored.
+This module will be delivered online through a series of lectures, discussions, group work, and self-directed learning key areas related to critical care nursing will be explored.
 As part of this learning process you will critically analyse, appraise and reflect on critical care concepts, including current evidence surrounding common nursing and medical interventions.

 Delivery through weekly study days will enable you to maintain employment whilst advancing your learning.
 This course will provide both clinical and professional progression and equip you for a range of roles and clinical responsibilities.
 The 30 credits gained at either level 6 or 7 could also be put towards a BSc degree or MSc Nursing Studies.